Eric Haase Player Props: Tigers vs. Angels

 Eric Haase At The Plate

-- Haase is hitting .203 with eight doubles, a triple, three home runs and 14 walks.
+- Haase has eight doubles, a triple, three home runs and 14 walks while hitting .203.

-- Haase has an RBI in 14 of 73 games this year, with multiple RBI in five of them.
+- In 14 games this year (18.9%), Haase has picked up an RBI, and in five of those games (6.8%) he had more than one.
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.